Connect with us

 One such megatrend that has been in place for decades is the rapid rate of population growth in urban areas — and while it’s been highly influential thus far, we’ve likely only seen the beginning of its formative impact on the global economy.

-An Intro to Rapid Urbanization
+An Intro to Rapid Urbanisation

-Today’s infographic comes to us from iShares by BlackRock, and it highlights the case for rapid urbanization as being one of the most important overarching trends to watch in markets over the long term.
+Today’s infographic comes to us from iShares by BlackRock, and it highlights the case for rapid urbanisation as being one of the most important overarching trends to watch in markets over the long term.

 It’s a trend that originated in developed economies in the 21st century, as people transitioned from agricultural work to factory and service jobs.